melvidoni/resume/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: PhD.
-Lecturer at The Australian National University.
+Lecturer at Australian National University.
 Associate Editor of rOpenSci.

 interests:
 - Empirical Software Engineering